cemardz/cemardz.github.io/eltoe/story/_posts/2023-05-28-team-member.md

   title: "ELTOE"
   nav: sidebar-eltoe
 title: "Study together and find a team member"
-excerpt: "This post is a little different because I'm going to talk about myself for a moment."
+excerpt: "ollaboration with experts in various fields is necessary to achieve such great goals."

 toc: false
 toc_sticky: true